What is Pink Eye?

 Tips for Preventing Pink Eye

 Contact lens wearers should remove their contacts if redness occurs and refrain from re-inserting them until the eyes fully heal.
 A visit to the eye doctor will help determine whether your contact lenses are the cause of your conjunctivitis and will advise on how to avoid a recurrence in the future.

-Contact Dr. Frank A. Curington to determine the root cause and to get the best treatment for your pink eye.
+Contact your eye doctor at Family Vision Center in Rockledge to determine the root cause and to get the best treatment for your pink eye.
 This condition tends to be simple to treat and easy to prevent.

 Anyone can get conjunctivitis, but these simple precautions can help you dramatically lower your risk.

 - Frequently wash your hands with warm water and soap for a minimum of 20 seconds